 A “High” Confidence Factor (4 or 5 stars), means that the Applicant responded to the Adjectives on the Personality Profile that characterize the Traits on both sides of the Scale with values that are generally supportive of each other.
 For example, they probably used “1” and “2” values to describe the Characteristics of one Trait on the scale and reciprocal values on the other, which would be “4’s” and “5’s”.
 If the Trait Value is in the mid-range (4-6), then the Applicant used primarily “2’s”, “3’s” and “4’s” to describe the Traits that characterize both ends of the Trait Scale.

-Because the values describing one Trait "balance" with the values describing the opposite Trait, we can have higher confidence in our evaluation than if the values were out of "balance".
-The HIRE SUCCESS System doesn't want you to concern yourself with "how" the Factors are derived, rather how to use them as a "tool" in interpreting the Reports.
-This is why we use the "5-Star" system rather than a numeric value.
-You can see at a glance the level of "Confidence" for each Trait Scale.
-You'll then have an opportunity to ask appropriate questions they apply to the job for which the Applicant is being considered.
+Because the values describing one Trait “balance” with the values describing the opposite Trait, we can have higher confidence in our evaluation than if the values were out of “balance”.
+The Hire Success System doesn’t want you to concern yourself with how the Factors are derived, rather how to use them as a tool in interpreting the Reports.
+This is why we use the “5-Star” system rather than a numeric value.
+You can see at a glance the level of “Confidence” for each Trait Scale.
+You’ll then have an opportunity to ask appropriate questions that apply to the job for which the Applicant is being considered.
 See the Sample Interview Questions Report for suggestions.

-Review for a moment Example #1 above in "How Trait Scales Are Determined".
-Let's now assume that the Applicant entered all "1" values for all of the Adjectives that characterize BOTH "Patient" and "Impatient".
+Review for a moment Example #1 above in “How Trait Scales Are Determined”.
+Let’s now assume that the Applicant entered all “1” values for all of the Adjectives that characterize both “Patient” and “Impatient”.
 Which one are they… Patient or Impatient?
-If the Applicant feels ALL of the adjectives in both lists characterize them most or all of the time, then one might conclude they are lying, at least about one of them, or, what is most often the case, they tend to see them self, or describe them self, in extreme terms, when what they really meant is they can exhibit either behavior or trait at times and may only be envisioning one of those times when thinking about how to respond.
+If the Applicant feels all of the adjectives in both lists characterize them most or all of the time, then one might conclude they are lying, at least about one of them, or, what is most often the case, they tend to describe themself in extreme terms, when what they really meant is they can exhibit either behavior or trait at times and may only be envisioning one of those times when thinking about how to respond.

 Therefore, if you see a Trait Value of “5” and a Confidence Factor of one star (*), you immediately know the Applicant generally had all “1” values for the Adjectives characterizing both sides of the scale.
 If the Trait Value is still “5”, but the Confidence Factor is 5 Stars (*****), you will know the Applicant generally entered “3” on the Adjectives that characterized both sides of the Trait Scale.

-In most cases, a Low "Confidence Factor" indicates the trait is "SITUATIONAL".
-That is, the person if much more like both ends of the scale than the result shown, but WHEN they are more like each of the traits depends on the situation, or environment in which they are in at the time.
-The "Overview Report" will indicate this in a boxed in area any time a Low Confidence factor is found.
+In most cases, a Low “Confidence Factor” indicates the trait is “situational”.
+That is, the person is much more like both ends of the scale than the result shown, but when they are more like each of the traits depends on the situation or environment in which they are in at the time.
+The “Overview Report” will indicate this in a box any time a Low Confidence factor is found.

-Suppose, for example, a person's test results were "5" on the Impatient/Patient scale.
-Although the text of the scale would describe them as being neither extremely patient or extremely impatient, the Low Confidence Factor would indicate the person described him or herself as being BOTH Very Patient AND Very Impatient.
-This begs the question: "Which one are they?"
-What you'll probably find when asking the Sample Interview Questions regarding that trait, is it depends on the situation they're in.
-In is quite NORMAL for several traits to be situational and have a low Confidence Factor, so you should not be overly concerned with a few.
+Suppose, for example, a person’s test results were “5” on the Impatient/Patient scale.
+Although the text of the scale would describe them as being neither extremely patient or extremely impatient, the Low Confidence Factor would indicate the person described themself as being both Very Patient and Very Impatient.
+This begs the question: “Which one are they?”
+What you’ll probably find when asking the Sample Interview Questions regarding that trait, is it depends on the situation they’re in.
+It is quite normal for several traits to be situational and have a low Confidence Factor, so you should not be overly concerned with a few.

 Another possible cause for the low Confidence Factor could have been the person was trying to sway the test.
-Experience shows that is far less likely than it being "situational", but it could occur.
+Experience shows that is far less likely than it being “situational”, but it can occur.
 In either case, however, Sample Interview Questions are generated to help you find an answer from the applicant.
-Provide ample time and opportunities for the applicant or employee to fully explain him or herself regarding this issue.
+Provide ample time and opportunities for the applicant or employee to fully explain themself regarding this issue.